Australia Will Lose to Climate Change

 Read: Five big trends that increased Earth’s carbon pollution

 In fact, it is unprecedented.
-This season’s fires have incinerated more than 1,000 homes and killed 18 firefighters.
-There were at least double as many fires in New South Wales in 2019 as there were in any other year this century, according to an analysis by The New York Times.
+This season’s fires have incinerated more than 1,500 homes and have killed at least 23 people, Prime Minister Morrison said on Saturday.* There were at least twice as many fires in New South Wales in 2019 as there were in any other year this century, according to an analysis by The New York Times.
 Climate change likely intensified the ongoing epidemic: Hotter and drier weather makes wildfires more common, and climate change is increasing the likelihood of both in Australia.
 Last year was both the hottest and driest year on record in the country.

 Perhaps more than any other wealthy nation on Earth, Australia is at risk from the dangers of climate change.
 It has spent most of the 21st century in a historic drought.
 Its tropical oceans are more endangered than any other biome by climate change.
 Its people are clustered along the temperate and tropical coasts, where rising seas threaten major cities.
 Those same bands of livable land are the places either now burning or at heightened risk of bushfire in the future.
 Faced with such geographical challenges, Australia’s people might rally to reverse these dangers.
 Instead, they have elected leaders with other priorities.

-Note: *This story originally misstated that at least 18 firefighters had died this fire season.
-In an earlier estimate, 18 people in total had been confirmed dead; three of them were volunteer firefighters.